digitalyoshixi/zettelkasten/content/Philosophy/Moral Disagreement Realist's Explanation.md

 ### Example
 - [[Tax the Rich]] vs [[Trickle-down Economics]].
 They just disagree about the economy
 # Deep Moral Facts (Moral Facts Grounded in [[Bias]])
-1. Motivated beliefs like [[Vegetarianism]], [[Equality]] come from what is most advantageous to you.
+1. Motivated beliefs like [[Vegetarianism]], [[Equivalence|Equality]] come from what is most advantageous to you.
 You have bias to believe in a fact, because it will benefit you
 2. Moral disagreements are caused by differences in the priorities of individuals